heptarch/heptarch.github.io/drafts/portfolio.md

 solid green; line-height:1.5">
 <b>Portfolio optimization.</b> <br>

-How should assess the value of a portfolio
+How do we assess the value of a portfolio so the optimum is a spread?
 </div>

 ## Adding risk